UNT Dallas uses the OLC OSCQR quality scorecard 4.0

 I. Course Overview and Information

 - Course includes Welcome and Getting Started content.

-- Course includes a Course Information area that deconstructs the syllabus for learners in a clear and navigable way.
+- Course includes a Course Information area and syllabus that make course expectations clear and findable.

 - A printable syllabus is available to learners (PDF, HTML).

 - Course includes links to relevant campus policies on plagiarism, computer use, filing grievances, accommodating disabilities, etc.